amgraham/dlist/README.md

 	RewriteRule (.+)\.md$  dir-listing.php?action=markdown&file=$1

 There can be more, this is a simplified installation.
-Check out the handlers/README.md file for more.
+Check out the `handlers/README.md` file for more.

 Helper File
 ----

-There is one helper file in use: `.dir-list`, it currently has two options: `$ignore` &amp; `$details`.
+Each direcotry can have a special file with specific information for that directory: `.dir-list`, it has two variables: `$ignore` &amp; `$details`.

 The first will take whatever is contained in the the array and remove it from being displayed within the rendered page: